marmotteabbas/local_kekulejs/README.md

 This library is a js library on MIT licence.

-You can the official webiste ok kekule right here : http://partridgejiang.github.io/Kekule.js/
+You can visit the Kekule.js official webiste right here : http://partridgejiang.github.io/Kekule.js/